-This event will be broadcast on the midnight of November 4 on MBS and other JNN stations nationwide.
+This event will be broadcast on MBS and other JNN stations nationwide in late October.

 There are many prestigious temples designated as World Heritage sites in Japan.
 It has always been said that Japanese traditional culture, art and entertainment have been produced and developed over the long history.